jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 ```bash
 minimap2 -t 16 -ax map-ont --MD --secondary=no /user/reference/human_genome.fa /user/nanopore/fshd/fastqs/sample1.fastq > /user/nanopore/fshd/analysis/sample1_mapped.sam
 ```
-notice how it is in one line
+\* notice how it is all on one line.

 ---